 Now you can choose your storage manager (multidimensional or relational) when you create your OLAP application, not during installation.
-In the DB2 OLAP Starter Kit now includes controls in the DB2 OLAP Integration Server desktop that you can use to select storage managers.
-In DB2 OLAP Server, you can select storage managers in either the DB2 OLAP Integration Server or the Application Manager.
+The DB2 OLAP Starter Kit now includes controls in the DB2 OLAP Integration Server desktop that you can use to select storage managers.
+In DB2 OLAP Server, you can select a storage manager in either the DB2 OLAP Integration Server or in the Application Manager.